thunderbird/webext-docs/menus.rst

 create(createProperties, [callback])
 ------------------------------------

 Creates a new context menu item.
-Note that if an error occurs during creation, you may not find out until the creation callback fires (the details will be in $(ref:runtime.lastError)).
+Note that if an error occurs during creation, you may not find out until the creation callback fires (the details will be in `runtime.lastError <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError>`_).

 - ``createProperties`` (object)

   - [``checked``] (boolean) The initial state of a checkbox or radio item: true for selected and false for unselected.
 Only one radio item can be selected at a time in a given group of radio items.
   - [``command``] (string) Specifies a command to issue for the context click.
 Currently supports internal command _execute_browser_action.
   - [``contexts``] (array of :ref:`menus.ContextType`) List of contexts this menu item will appear in.
 Defaults to ['page'] if not specified.
   - [``documentUrlPatterns``] (array of string) Lets you restrict the item to apply only to documents whose URL matches one of the given patterns.
 (This applies to frames as well.)
-For details on the format of a pattern, see $(topic:match_patterns)[Match Patterns].
+For details on the format of a pattern, see `Match Patterns <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns>`_.
   - [``enabled``] (boolean) Whether this context menu item is enabled or disabled.
 Defaults to true.
   - [``icons``] (object)
   - [``id``] (string) The unique ID to assign to this item.
 Mandatory for event pages.
 Cannot be the same as another ID for this extension.